The Family Circus

-The Family Circus (originally The Family Circle, also Family-Go-Round) is a syndicated comic strip created by cartoonist Bil Keane and, since Bil's death in 2011, is currently written, inked, and rendered (colored) by his son, Jeff Keane.
-The strip generally uses a single captioned panel with a round border, hence the original name of the series, which was changed following objections from the magazine Family Circle.
-The series debuted on February 29, 1960, and has been in continuous production ever since.
+The Family Circus (originally The Family Circle, also Family-Go-Round) is a syndicated comic strip created by cartoonist Bil Keane and, since Keane's death in 2011, written, inked and rendered (colored) by his son Jeff Keane.
+The strip generally uses a single captioned panel with a round border, hence the original name of the series, which was changed following objections from the now defunct magazine Family Circle.
+The series debuted February 29, 1960, and has been in continuous production ever since.
 According to publisher King Features Syndicate, it is the most widely syndicated cartoon panel in the world, appearing in 1,500 newspapers.
-Compilations of Family Circus comic strips have sold over 13 million copies worldwide.
+Compilations of Family Circus comic strips have sold more than 13 million copies worldwide.

 Characters

 Family

 The central characters of Family Circus are a family whose surname is rarely mentioned (although the cartoon of August 26, 2013, in which Billy refers to "Grandma Keane" and "Grandma Carne" indicates the same surnames as the author's family).
 The parents, Bil and Thelma (Thel), are modeled after the author and his wife, Thelma Carne Keane.
 Their four children, Billy, Dolly, Jeffy, and P.J., are fictionalized composites of the Keanes' five children.
 With the exception of P.J., no characters have aged appreciably during the run of the strip.

-Bil (named Steve in the early years of the strip) works in an office, and he is believed to be a cartoonist, most likely based on the writer of the strip because he draws big circles on paper, presumably a cartoon version of the Family Circus.
+Bil (named Steve in the early years of the strip) works in an office, and he is believed to be a cartoonist, most likely based on the writer of the strip because he draws large circles on paper, presumably a cartoon version of the Family Circus.
 Some panels refer to Bil as a veteran of World War II.

 Thel is a college-educated homemaker.
 The Los Angeles Times ran a feature article on the Thelma character when Keane updated her hairstyle in 1996.

-The eldest child is 7-year-old Billy.
-A recurring theme involves Billy as a substitute cartoonist, generally filling in for a Sunday strip.
-The strips purportedly drawn by Billy are crudely rendered and reflect his understanding of the world and sense of humor.
-The first use of this gag by Keane was in This Week magazine in 1962 in a cartoon titled "Life in Our House" which attributed the childish drawings to his 6-year-old son, Chris.
-Keane also modeled Billy after his eldest son Glen, now a prominent Disney animator.
+The eldest child is seven-year-old Billy.
+A recurring theme involves Billy as a substitute cartoonist for a Sunday strip.
+The strips purportedly drawn by Billy are crudely rendered and reflect his understanding of the world and his sense of humor.
+The first use of this gag by Keane was in This Week magazine in 1962 in a cartoon titled "Life in Our House" that attributed the childish drawings to his six-year-old son Chris.
+Keane also modeled Billy after his eldest son Glen, who became a prominent Disney animator in adulthood.

-The character of 5-year-old Dolly was modeled after Keane's daughter and eldest child, Gayle.
+The character of five-year-old Dolly was modeled after Keane's daughter and eldest child Gayle.
 Dolly was a nickname that Thelma Keane called little girls.

-The character of 3-year-old Jeffy was named and modeled after Keane's youngest child, Jeff.
+The character of three-year-old Jeffy was named and modeled after Keane's youngest child Jeff.

 The comic family's youngest child P.J.
-(Peter John) was introduced into the strip through a series of cartoons about the Family Circus Mommy's pregnancy, which culminated in the baby's birth on August 1, 1962.
-P.J. grows to be about one year old, and rarely speaks.
+(Peter John) was introduced through a series of cartoons about the mother's pregnancy that culminated in the baby's birth on August 1, 1962.
+P.J. grows to be about one year old and rarely speaks.